Michael C. Hall: Early life and education

 Michael C. Hall was born in Raleigh, North Carolina.
-His mother, Janice (née Styons) Hall, was a mental health counselor at Lees-McRae College, and his father, William Carlyle Hall, was a systems engineer manager for IBM.
+His mother, Janice Hall, was a mental health counselor at Lees-McRae College, and his father, William Carlyle Hall, was a systems engineer manager for IBM.
 Hall had one older sister who died in infancy before his birth.
 His father died of prostate cancer in 1982 at the age of 39 when Hall was 11 years old.
 He has said of this, "There was a very one-on-one, immediate family relationship, my mom and I." In a 2004 interview, Hall spoke about his experience in the wake of his father's death: "Certainly, for a young boy, there's no good age, but I think I was on the cusp of a time in my life where I was starting to reach puberty, to relate to my father.
 To have him ... something gets frozen.
 As you revisit it for the rest of your life, it's sort of this slow—but hopefully sure—crawling out of that frozen moment."

 Hall discovered acting early in life: he performed in What Love Is when he was in second grade at Ravenscroft School in Raleigh, North Carolina.
 In fifth grade, he began singing, first in a boys' choir, and later, in high school, in musicals, performing in standards such as The Sound of Music, Oklahoma!, and Fiddler on the Roof.
 Hall graduated from Ravenscroft School in 1989 and enrolled at Earlham College, a liberal arts college in Richmond, Indiana.
 At Earlham, Hall continued acting, starring in Cabaret and other productions.
 Hall graduated from Earlham College with a Bachelor of Arts in 1993.
 While he has said that he had planned to become a lawyer, he later acknowledged that he had never formed a serious intent to go to law school.
 Additionally, Hall graduated with a Master of Fine Arts from New York University's graduate acting program at the Tisch School of the Arts in 1996.